 Scanning WordPress vulnerabilities

-Then use the following command to scan the target website for possible vulnerabilities:
+After updating the vulnerability database use the following command to scan the target website for the most popular and recent vulnerabilities:

 How to enumerate WordPress users

 The WordPress user enumeration tool is used the retrieve a list of registered WordPress users for the target host.
 User enumeration is the first step when an attacker wants to gain access to a specific target by brute forcing.
 The enumeration tool scans the target on posts, pages and custom types for authors and usernames.

 Use the following command to enumerate the WordPress users:

 Use the following command to brute force the password for user root: